Principal Investigator

 Bio: I grew up in a Nordic university town and completed a bilingual International Baccalaureate at the local Cathedral School.
 After undergraduate studies at Imperial, I continued with a PhD at St John's College, University of Cambridge.
 My training in David Komander's lab at MRC Laboratory of Molecular Biology combined structural biology with biophysical techniques to study molecular details underlying regulation of the ubiquitin-proteasome system (UPS).
 Following this, I was fortunate to secure funding first through a Henslow Junior Research Fellowship and then a Sir Henry Wellcome Research Fellowship to study the UPS and protein aggregation with super-resolution imaging techniques.
 Working between David Klenerman's group at Cambridge and Daniel Finley's group at Harvard, my research focused on exploiting the UPS system to remove protein aggregates.
 During this time, I also served as a Fellow and later also Director of Studies in Natural Sciences at the beautiful Selwyn College, Cambridge, where I still hold many fond memories.

-My group at the UK DRI at Imperial College London continues to study the interplay between UPS, protein aggregation, neurodegeneration and neuroinflammation.
+My group at the Department of Brain Sciences at Imperial College London continues to study the interplay between UPS, protein aggregation, proteostasis and neurodegeneration.

 Research staff